 4-06.
 Storms and Floods.
-Flood producing storms may occur over the Tallapoosa River Basin at anytime but are more frequent during the winter and spring.
+Flood producing storms may occur over the Tallapoosa River Basin at any time but are more frequent during the winter and spring.
 Major storms in the winter are usually of the frontal type, which persist for several days and cover large areas.
 Summer thunderstorms are typically non-frontal convective type events that are normally short and intense, and usually cover small areas.
 In addition, during the summer and fall, tropical weather systems occasionally pass through the area and can produce major rainfall events over a period of several days.
-Gage records for the "Tallapoosa River near Heflin" gage (USGS gage 02412000) near Heflin, Alabama, approximately 59 miles upstream of the dam, are available from July 1952 to the present.
+Gage records for the "Tallapoosa River near Heflin" gage (U.S. Geological Survey [USGS] gage 02412000) near Heflin, Alabama, approximately 59 miles upstream of the dam, are available from July 1952 to the present.
 The USGS gage "Tallapoosa River at Wadley" (02414500), at Wadley, Alabama is approximately 14 miles below the R. L. Harris Dam.
 Daily flow data at Wadley is available from 1 October 1923 through the present.
 The gage is used in determination of minimum flow requirements in the Tallapoosa River.
-Flow hydrographs at Wadley are shown from 1923 to 2012 on Plates 4-1 to 4-9.
-Mean monthly and average flows at this site are also presented on Plates 4-10 and 4-12.
-The rating curve at the gage is shown on Plate 4-13.
-Inflow and discharge records from 1983 to December 2012 at R. L. Harris Dam are shown on Plates 4-14 to 4-17.
-The tailwater rating curve for Harris Dam is shown on Plate 4-18.
+Flow hydrographs at Wadley are shown from 1923 to 2021 on Plates 4-2 to 4-10.
+Mean monthly and average flows at this site are also presented on Plates 4-11 through 4-13.
+The rating curve at the gage is shown on Plate 4-14.
+Inflow, discharge, and pool records from 1983 to December 2021 at R. L. Harris Dam are shown on Plates 4-15 to 4-18.
+The tailwater rating curve for Harris Dam is shown on Plate 4-19.

 A major storm system in the spring of 1990 produced record floods on the Alabama River.
 On 16 March 1990, with the river still high from previous rains, the entire basin received very heavy rainfall for two days.
 The Rock Mills, Alabama gage reported 5.3 inches for the one-day total.
 A flow of 60,100 cfs was recorded at the USGS Wadley gage.
 The greatest one-day precipitation at Rock Mills of 7 inches was recorded in February 1961.
-Plate 4-19 shows the pool elevation, inflow, and discharge for the March 1990 flood.
+Plate 4-20 shows the pool elevation, inflow, and discharge for the March 1990 flood.

 After a summer with very little rain, heavy rains from Hurricane Opal brought flash flooding to parts of Alabama and the Tallapoosa River Basins.
-Hurricane Opal made landfall as a marginal Category 3 hurricane near Pensacola, Florida on 4 October 1995, and moved inland resulting in rainfall totals from 5 to 10 inches over portions of the Florida panhandle, Alabama and Georgia.
-Plate 4-20 shows the pool elevation, inflow, and discharge for the October 1995 flood.
+Hurricane Opal made landfall as a marginal Category 3 hurricane near Pensacola, Florida on 4 October 1995, and moved inland resulting in rainfall totals from 5 to 10 inches over portions of the Florida panhandle, Alabama, and Georgia.
+Plate 4-21 shows the pool elevation, inflow, and discharge for the October 1995 flood.

-In 2003, a storm over the basin produced a one day rainfall total of 6.3 inches at the Rock Mills gage.
+In 2003, a storm over the basin produced a one-day rainfall total of 6.3 inches at the Rock Mills gage.
 The corresponding flow at Wadley was recorded at 103,000 cfs (37.30 feet stage at gage).
 The largest flood recorded at the dam since construction is the flood of 2003.
-Plate 4-21 shows the pool elevation, inflow, and discharge for the May 2003 flood.
+Plate 4-22 shows the pool elevation, inflow, and discharge for the May 2003 flood.